Competitive link research is a common technique for everyone in the backlinks game now.

-It is very important to see first the market to understand the competition as well as how responsive bloggers/webmasters to outreach/partnership activities.
+It is very important to see first the market.
+Really make sure you understand the competition inside and out.
+After that, you’ll need to know all about how bloggers/webmasters in your industry are reaching out for outreach/partnership activities.

-For newly established brands, competitive link research would help you become more ready to compete with bigger brands and set straight your approaches and methods from the very start of your link development campaigns.
+For newly-established brands, competitive link research can help you become more prepared to compete with bigger brands.

-In this post, I’d like to share other benefits competitive link research could provide for your link development campaigns.
+In this post, I’d like to share the many benefits competitive link research can provide for your link development campaigns—along with four competitive link research techniques that have largely gone untapped until now.

 The number of referring link domains of a site could help you gauge the influence of your competitor and how its content assets were perceived by your industry’s community.
 Given that the higher the number of referring link domains, the higher the authority the site is.